Princess Nina of Greece and Denmark: Vista Jet

+Kisawa Sancturay

-She is the founder and creative director of the Kisawa Sanctuary, a luxury hotel, and the Bazaruto Center for Scientific Studies, an environmental conservation center, both located on Benguerra Island in Mozambique.
-She founded the sanctuary and conservation center in 2017 as a way to combine tourism and environmental concerns in Mozambique, where most of the national economy is built on the oil and gas industries.
+She is the founder and creative director of the Kisawa Sanctuary, an island luxury resort hotel, exclusively located on Benguerra Island in Mozambique.
+She founded the sanctuary and the attached Bazaruto conservation center in 2017 as a way to combine tourism and environmental concerns in Mozambique, where most of the national economy is built on the oil and gas industries.
 Kisawa is the world's first 3D-printed resort, having been created using a 3D printer with sand-and-sea-water mortar.
 The sanctuary includes a standalone spa, called the Natural Wellness Center, which specializes in traditional Chinese medicine and ayurvedic offerings.
 Flohr also had tennis courts, a gym, a yoga and meditation pavilion, four dining venues, twelve bungalows, a swimming pool, massage hut, and a water sports facility built on the property.
 The conservation center has a field marine station and laboratory focused on maintenance of local wildlife, including birds, turtles, whales, and sharks.